-71% of the Earth’s surface is water and an astonishing 60% of the adult human body is H2O.
-Without it, living creatures die.
-Water powers the brain, delivers oxygen through the body, regulates temperature, flushes waste, and keeps joints lubricated.
+Water is often considered the building block of life.
+71% of the Earth’s surface is water, and an astonishing 60% of the adult human body is H2O.
+Water not only hydrates but also powers the brain, provides oxygen to the body, regulates body temperature, and keeps joints lubricated.

 Breathing, sweating, and even getting up to urinate in the middle of the night all contribute to fluid loss.
-The problem arises when you drink too much H2O, especially right before bed.
-It could easily lead to having to get up to use the restroom, and the sleep interruption sleep can wreak havoc on one’s health.
+The problem arises when you drink too much water, especially right before bed.
+It could easily lead to frequent mid-night trips to the restroom, and the sleep interruption can wreak havoc on one’s health.

-If you find that you have chapped lips, feel extra parched, or your urine is dark or odorous, those are all common signs that you may not be drinking enough fluids and you could be dehydrated.
-Consider upping your intake or consulting with a doctor to find the amount of H2O consumption that’s right for you.
+If you find that you have chapped lips, feel extra parched, or your urine is dark or odorous, those are all common signs that you may not be drinking enough fluids, and you could be dehydrated.
+Consider upping your water intake or consulting with a doctor to find the amount of H2O consumption that’s right for you.

-Water & Sleep Deprivation Correlation
+Correlation Between Water & Sleep Deprivation

 - Weight gain and obesity

 - Heart disease

 Get More Info: How Much Sleep Do I Need?

 Pros & Cons

 The benefits of water significantly outweigh the negatives, and it’s helpful to be aware of how it affects our bodies.